Yes, we’re on take 3 of lemon curd.

 Pour the mixture into a small pot and cook on low heat till smooth, about minutes

 Raise the heat to medium and cook, stirring constantly till it thickens, about 15 – 18 minutes.
-I love to use a
+I love to use a whisk to make doubly sure no lump show up.

 It should leave a path on the back of a spoon and will read 170°F on a thermometer.
 Don’t let the mixture boil.